Learning About How to Use Crutches

 When you're confident using the crutches, you can move the crutches and your injured leg at the same time.
 Then push straight down on the crutches as you step past the crutches with your strong leg, as you would in normal walking.

-Sitting down and standing up from a chair
+How to sit down and stand up from a chair with crutches

 1. Use one hand to hold both crutches by the handgrips, beside your injured leg.